5 Things To Know Before a Dental Bridge Treatment

 • Material Used: The type of material used for the bridge can significantly impact the cost.
 Porcelain bridges, for example, tend to be more expensive due to their aesthetic appeal and durability.

 • Number of Teeth Involved: The more teeth that need to be replaced, the higher the cost of the bridge.
-A single-tooth bridge will typically cost less than one that replaces multiple teeth.
+A single-tooth bridge that replaces multiple teeth will typically cost less than one.

 • Location and Dentist’s Expertise: Where you live and the experience of your dentist can also affect the price.
 Dentists in urban areas or those with specialized expertise may charge more.